 I’m going to have to assume that there’s nothing under that rear cover other than the amputated stumps of the former C-pillar, as fitting a working top would be a mind-boggling undertaking.
 And those snaps along the belt line suggest a tonneau cover to protect the interior if need be.
 This car looks to be in California anyway, so it probably goes and hides in the garage during the occasional rain.

+And there’s no locks for a top on the windshield header.
+A Riviera Roadster.
 Seems like the dash has come in for some customizing too.
 Someone order too much white vinyl?